justinkelly/justinkelly.github.io/_posts/2017-07-22-youtube-dowload-linux.md

 youtube-dl -x --audio-format mp3 https://www.youtube.com/wat..
 ```

-If you can;t download `youtube-dl` from their site for the repository you can try using Python pip
+If you can't download `youtube-dl` from their site for the repository you can try using Python pip

 ``` bash
 $ pip install youtube_dl